 Learn how to cook Copycat Chipotle Burrito Bowl with these easy to follow step by step process photos.

-- Next cook and sautee the fajita veggies until the they are tender yet crisp.
+- Next, cook and saute the fajita veggies until they are tender yet crisp.

 - Cook the marinated chicken and slice into strips and then cubes, just like the restaurant.

-- Assemble the bowl by adding the cilantro rice to the bottom and then topping with chicken, lettuce, corn salad, pico, guacamole, black beans, and your other favorites Mexican-inspired toppings.
+- Assemble the bowl by adding the cilantro rice to the bottom and then topping with chicken, lettuce, corn salad, pico, guacamole, black beans, and your other favorite Mexican-inspired toppings.

 Hint: For best results, make sure to cook the chicken first.
 Immediately start working on the veggies while the chicken cooks so they can finish at about the same time.